The United Kingdom left the EU on 31 January 2020. UK nationals are no longer EU or EEA citizens.

 If the Tax Administration believes you meet the requirements set for this, you will be assigned a national identification number from the Norwegian Tax Administration by reporting a move to Norway (external website).

-No. British citizens can enter and stay in Norway and the Schengen area without a visa.
+No. UK nationals can enter and stay in Norway and the Schengen area without a visa.
 You can stay in the Schengen area for up to 90 days during any period of 180 days.
 If you need to stay longer than 90 days, you must apply for a residence permit.

-Note that as long as Norway has entry restrictions due to the corona situation, British citizens living in the UK will from 1 January 2021 be subject to the regulations that apply to citizens outside the EU/EEA who live in a country outside the EU/EEA.
+Note that as long as Norway has entry restrictions due to the corona situation, UK nationals living in the UK will from 1 January 2021 be subject to the regulations that apply to citizens outside the EU/EEA who live in a country outside the EU/EEA.

-If you are a British citizen residing in an EU/EEA country (not the United Kingdom), the rules for citizens living in an EU/EEA country apply to you.
+If you are a UK national residing in an EU/EEA country (not the United Kingdom), the rules for citizens living in an EU/EEA country apply to you.

 Yes, your family member needs a visa to visit Norway.
 Residence permits in the United Kingdom based on the EU Settlement Scheme do not grant visa-free travel to the Schengen area, including Norway.